The Mackintosh Man: Plot

-Meanwhile, Rearden falls under suspicion by the escape organisation.
+Meanwhile, Rearden falls under suspicion by the escape organization.
 Doubting his claims to be an Australian criminal, they beat him and attack him with a guard dog.
 He fights back and escapes the building, setting it on fire.
 Outside, he is still pursued by his guards and the dog.
 Rearden is eventually forced to drown the dog in a stream to throw his assailants off the scent.
 He then reaches a nearby town and discovers that he is on the west coast of Ireland.
 He has apparently been staying on the estate of a close friend of Wheeler.
-Rearden contacts Mrs Smith, who flies to meet him in Galway.
-Realising that Slade has been smuggled out of Ireland on Wheeler's private yacht, they now head to Valletta, Malta, where Wheeler is heading.
+Rearden contacts Mrs. Smith, who flies to meet him in Galway.
+Realizing that Slade has been smuggled out of Ireland on Wheeler's private yacht, they now head to Valletta, Malta, where Wheeler is heading.

 In Malta, they try to infiltrate one of Wheeler's parties and discover Slade's whereabouts.
-Wheeler recognises Mrs Smith — Mackintosh's daughter — drugs her, and takes her aboard his yacht.
+Wheeler recognizes Mrs. Smith — Mackintosh's daughter — drugs her, and takes her aboard his yacht.
 Rearden tries to get the Maltese police to raid the boat, but they refuse to believe that Wheeler, a respected man, can be involved in kidnapping and treason.
 Instead, they move to arrest Rearden, who is still a wanted man.
-Forced to flee, Rearden follows Wheeler to a church where he and Slade are holding Mrs Smith.
-Pulling a gun on them, Rearden orders them to hand over Mrs Smith.
-Wheeler and Slade try to persuade Rearden to let them go unharmed, in return for which they will also spare him and Mrs Smith.
-Reluctantly Rearden agrees, but Mrs Smith takes up a gun and shoots Slade and Wheeler, avenging Mackintosh's murder.
+Forced to flee, Rearden follows Wheeler to a church where he and Slade are holding Mrs. Smith.
+Pulling a gun on them, Rearden orders them to hand over Mrs. Smith.
+Wheeler and Slade try to persuade Rearden to let them go unharmed, in return for which they will also spare him and Mrs. Smith.
+Reluctantly Rearden agrees, but Mrs. Smith takes up a gun and shoots Slade and Wheeler, avenging Mackintosh's murder.
 She then abandons Rearden, angry at the way he has not followed his own orders.